-In the next section of my paper, and therefore in my next post, I provide a number of things that I call “Oneness Pentecostal desiderata.”
+In the next section of my paper, I provide a number of things that I call “Oneness Pentecostal desiderata.”
 Without this section, there really isn’t enough orienting data for what I go on to argue later.

 2. I take it this is why Morris says, “It is also normally characteristic of human beings to come into existence and to have the metaphysical status of contingency” (The Logic of God Incarnate, 64).

 3. Morris, The Logic of God Incarnate, 73.